juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 description: Using JuiceFS in Docker in different ways, including volume mapping, volume plugin, and mounting in containers.
 ---

-You can use JuiceFS file system in Docker by running the client directly in the container or using a volume plugin.
+You can use the JuiceFS file system in Docker by running the client directly in the container or using a volume plugin.

 ## Using Volume Plugin {#volume-plugin}